Artists

 Alessandro Deljavan

-“He is one of the most major talents of his age that I have ever heard and one of the few pianists I would go out of my way to hear.”
+“He is one of the most major talents of his age that I have ever heard and one of the few pianists I would go out of my way to hear.” - John Perry, eminent pianist and pedagogue.

 Erin Hales